 On its own, natural gas is odorless.
 However, gas companies are required to add an odorant so that gas leaks can be more easily detected.
 If an explosion occurs and gas was not properly odorized, the gas company can be held responsible.

-If you or a loved one has been injured due to a natural gas explosion, or if a loved one has suffered wrongful death, action must be taken quickly.
+If you or a loved one has suffered a death or injury from a natural gas explosion, action must be taken quickly.
 The gas utility company typically responds to these incidents almost immediately, and you need strong representation to protect your rights and preserve crucial evidence.

 Propane Gas Explosions